awsdocs/aws-doc-sdk-examples/dotnetv3/Glue/README.md

 ⚠️ Running the tests might result in charges to your AWS account.

-The scenario has a test project included in the solution.
+The scenario includes a test project in the solution.

-1. Naviate to the folder containing the scenario and then enter:
+1. Naviate to the folder that contains the scenario and then enter:

 ```
 dotnet test